 Custom Pinterest Board Cover Template

-The template is a Photoshop file; but you can use many other graphics programs that allow for layers.
+The template is a Photoshop file; but you can also use many other graphics programs that open PSD files.
 To use the template:

 - Open the Pinterest Board Cover template file in your graphics program.